COVID-19 vaccines for children ages 6 months and up have been given "Emergency Use Authorization" by the U.S. Food & Drug Administration (FDA).

 Before you come: Review our visitor guidelines.
-Children can have 2 people with them at the hospital or clinic.

 Here's what you should know.